Blood Money (2012 film): Critical

 Sukanya Verma of Rediff.com gave it 1/5 stars and wrote "Blood Money is exceptionally hollow in its aspirations".
 Writing for FilmiTadka, Janhavi Patel gave the film 2.5 out of 5 stars and said, "Blood Money starts off decently but goes downhill in the second half with a laughable climax.
 Spend your money elsewhere".
 Blessy Chettiar of DNA awarded 2 out of 5 stars and said, "Wait for Blood Money's television premier.
 Or else, watch the trailer.
 Why waste 2.5 hours on something you can watch in 2.05 minutes?"

 Box office

-The film had an average opening at the box office.
-Usually, Vishesh Films' collections are a net gross of about Rs.
-250 million: Blood Money collected more than 90 million in its full theatrical run in India, which is a decent amount for the Bhatt's nevertheless it was declared "Average" by Box Office India.
+Blood Money collected more than 90 million in its full theatrical run in India.

+Soundtrack

-SoundtrackBlood Money's soundtrack was released on 19 February 2012.
+Blood Money's soundtrack was released on 19 February 2012.
 It was composed by Jeet Gannguli, Pranay, Sangeet Haldipur, Siddharth Haldipur (Sangeet-Siddharth); lyrics were penned by Sayeed Quadri, Kumaar.

 Track list

 Reception

 The album received positive reviews from critics.
-Joginder Tuteja from Bollywood Hungama gave the album a 3.5/5 stars picking "Jo Tere Sang", "Gunaah (unplugged)" and "Chaahat" as his favourites.
+Joginder Tuteja from Bollywood Hungama gave the album 3.5/5 stars picking "Jo Tere Sang", "Gunaah (unplugged)" and "Chaahat" as his favourites.
 Musicaloud gave the album 3/5 stars picking "Chaahat" and "Gunaah" as their favourites.
 Times of India states that "Blood Money, like all previous Bhatt films, has some great music that will help take the movie to a different level altogether".